Fondren Library Strategic Plan (Action Plan)

 Goal 6: Promote diversity, access and inclusiveness

 Accessibility and diversity stand as core values of librarianship as well as central goals for Rice University.
 Fondren Library offers a welcoming environment where all can come to find information, get help with a research or creative project, study, or reflect.
 By providing free access to research materials, equipment such as camcorders and computers, and training, Fondren lessens the economic burden on students.
 To facilitate lower textbook costs, Fondren promotes open educational resources and makes available learning materials through course reserves.
-In collaboration with Disability Support Services, Fondren also provides equipment and services to make the library accessible to all users.
+In collaboration with Disability Resource Center, Fondren also provides equipment and services to make the library accessible to all users.

 As Fondren strives to advance diversity, access and inclusiveness, it will both develop new services and better promote existing ones.
 In particular, it will reach out to first generation students to make them aware of resources and opportunities (including jobs) at Fondren.
 To address students’ economic challenges, Fondren will also investigate extending and improving equipment lending programs and helping students to access course materials.
 It will also highlight diverse collections and host exhibits and events that promote diversity.
 Fondren will build on its current staff diversity by partnering with other Rice units and national initiatives, such as the ACRL Diversity Alliance.